Are Lawnmower Blades Interchangeable?

 These ones offer a high swoop and high power of suction.

-The vertical swoop ensures high suction power and this is beneficial for bagging.
+The vertical swoop ensures high suction power, which is beneficial for bagging.
 With these blades, there’s minimal clogging.

-But, they’ll only work when fitted onto a lawnmower with enough engine horsepower.
-This is a blade able to tackle tall and compact grass.
+But they’ll only work when fitted onto a lawnmower with enough engine horsepower.
+This blade is able to tackle tall and compact grass.

 These are your go-to blades for sandy soil.

 They’re great for side discharge mowing and enable a low-drastic swoop.
-Unlike the high-lift ones, these blades have low power of suction.
+Unlike the high-lift ones, these blades have low suction power.

 These lawnmower blades are commonly used.